About the EFLC

 The Engineering FLC is open to all traditional freshmen who have been accepted to the W.S.
 Lee College of Engineering.
 It is a residential program.
-Students accepted to the Engineering FLC live on the first and second floors of Hawthorn Hall for two semesters (fall and spring).
+Students accepted to the Engineering FLC live in Oak Hall.

-The Engineering FLC offers suite living in Hawthorn Hall.
+The Engineering FLC offers suite living in Oak Hall.
 Each 4-person suite has two bedrooms, a bathroom and a living room.
-The basement has a laundry room, game room/TV area, and a full-size classroom that houses our Creativity Lab.
-During Summer 2016 and Summer 2017, Hawthorn Hall underwent renovations of all student rooms and throughout the building.
+The basement has a laundry room, game room and TV area.
+Our Creativity Lab is located in Smith Hall.

 The Engineering FLC supports students’ success by offering programming targeted to support three key areas: